ppnaik1890/eBPF-HandsOn/docs/ReadMe.md

 ```bash
 $ ip -force link set dev <interface> xdp obj <object-file> sec <section-name>
 ```
+When a command like `ip link set dev em1 xdp obj [...]` is used, then the kernel will attempt to load the program first as native XDP, and in case the driver does not support native XDP, it will automatically fall back to generic XDP.
+Thus, for example, using explicitly `xdpdrv` instead of `xdp`, the kernel will only attempt to load the program as native XDP and fail in case the driver does not support it, which provides a guarantee that generic XDP is avoided altogether.

+## Unloading of XDP BPF object files.
-Alternatively, you can remove the existing XDP program from the interface, the following command must be issued:
+You can remove the existing XDP program from the interface, the following command must be issued:
 ```bash
 $ ip link set dev <interface> xdp off
 ```

-When a command like `ip link set dev em1 xdp obj [...]` is used, then the kernel will attempt to load the program first as native XDP, and in case the driver does not support native XDP, it will automatically fall back to generic XDP.
-Thus, for example, using explicitly `xdpdrv` instead of `xdp`, the kernel will only attempt to load the program as native XDP and fail in case the driver does not support it, which provides a guarantee that generic XDP is avoided altogether.

 ## Reference